magahet/swimwithjj/README.md

 - GitHub Pages
 - Any static site hosting service

+### Firebase Setup:

+1. Create a Firebase project at [firebase.google.com](https://firebase.google.com/)
+2. Enable the services you need (Authentication, Firestore, Storage)
+3. Add your Firebase configuration to the `.env` file

 ## 🎨 Design

 The site uses a clean, modern design with: